CurrencyCloud/currencycloud-swagger/data/local/pages/integration-guides/convert-funds.md

 Check how much it will cost to buy 10,000 Euros using funds from your Pound Sterling balance, by making a call to the [Get Detailed Rates ](/api-reference/#get-detailed-rates)endpoint.

+Please be aware that FX rates in our Demo environment are static and are refreshed periodically.

 `GET /v2/rates/detailed`

 | Parameter Name | Parameter Type | Example Value |